Online Customer Experience

 - All UI (User Interface) interactions;

 - “In page” context (including dynamic personalized experiences).

 Customer experience management solutions provide unprecedented visibility into the online customer experience.
-With these solutions, you can see the way your website and/or your application work through the eyes of each, individual customer.
+With these solutions, you can see the way your website and/or your application work through the eyes of each, the individual customer.

 CEM is useful because it increases revenues, removing site experience obstacles to improving conversion rates, and quantifying the business impact of any given issue for more effective prioritization.
 Customer experience management can also reduce customer churn, quickly seeing and understanding customer issues for a faster and more effective resolution.

 A recent survey of nearly 500 business professionals working for companies involved in e-commerce and e-business indicates that companies are losing as much as 23% of their entire annual online revenues from providing poor experiences to their online customers.
 One would assume that a loss of this magnitude would be a wake-up call to e-businesses.
 However, most companies lack the tools and processes to truly understand online customer experience and, therefore, don’t know what they’re missing.

 Organizations must first gain insight into the experience they provide.
 They must identify the issues that are most impactful to their bottom lines and remedy them quickly to minimize the number of customers affected by the problems.